15 Famous (Fictional) Tiny Houses

 SpongeBob’s Pineapple (SpongeBob SquarePants)

 Who’d want to live in a tropical fruit?
-Quite a few of us, it seems—a California nonprofit built a playhouse pineapple (pictured here) for a 2004 fundraiser, and Nickelodeon’s Punta Cana resort offers a 2-bedroom, 3-bath version (with private butlers) for well-heeled travelers.
+Quite a few of us, it seems—a California nonprofit built a playhouse pineapple (pictured here) for a 2004 fundraiser, and Nickelodeon’s Punta Cana resort offers a two-bedroom, three-bath version (with private butlers) for well-heeled travelers.

 The Peach (James and the Giant Peach)